pydiverse/pydiverse.pipedag/README.md

 (de)materialization, caching and cache invalidation.
 Blob storage is supported as well for example for storing model files.

 This is an early stage version 0.x, however, it is already used in real projects.
-Please contact https://github.com/orgs/pydiverse/teams/code-owners if you like to become an early adopter.
-We will help you getting started and are curious about how it fits your needs.
+We are happy to receive your feedback as [issues](https://github.com/pydiverse/pydiverse.pipedag/issues) on the GitHub repo.
+Feel free to also comment on existing issues to extend them to your needs or to add solution ideas.

 ## Preparing installation